Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Numerical experiments

-\section{Numerical Experiments}
+\section{Numerical experiments}

 In this section, we describe the implementation of the proposed approach and report crack detection results obtained on a synthetic dataset as well as on real-world cracked paintings.
+While the variational crack model is formulated in the continuous setting for modeling purposes, the training objectives considered in this section are implemented on discrete image grids and therefore written in a discrete way.
 All experiments were performed on an NVIDIA A100 GPU.
 For both the representation of intact regions and the improved regularization of crack locations, we make use of existing machine learning models: \begin{itemize} \item For the generator $G$ we use a fine-tuned version of the VQGAN model \cite{vqgan}, pretrained on the ImageNet dataset \cite{deng2009imagenet}.
 VQGAN combines vector-quantized variational autoencoders with adversarial training, yielding a compact discrete latent representation that enables high-fidelity image synthesis while preserving local texture and structural consistency.
-This makes it well suited for modeling crack-free painting backgrounds, as it captures realistic material texture and spatial coherence without the blurring artifacts typical of pixel-space autoencoders. \item For the crack prior $P$ we use a fine-tuned version of the DeepCrack model proposed in \cite{DeepCrack}.
+This makes it well suited for modeling crack-free painting backgrounds, as it captures realistic material texture and spatial coherence without the blurring artifacts typical of pixel-space autoencoders. \item For the crack prior $P$ we use a fine-tuned version of the DeepCrack model proposed by Liu et al. \cite{DeepCrack}.
 DeepCrack is a convolutional neural network that was trained on pavement images and outputs per-pixel crack probabilities from an input image. \end{itemize}